 Memory in AI Agents

 Every conversation with an AI is a first date.
-The model doesn't remember that yesterday you spent two hours debugging together.
-Doesn't remember your dog's name.
-Doesn't remember you hate semicolons.
+The model has forgotten that yesterday you spent two hours debugging together, forgotten your dog's name, forgotten that you hate semicolons.
+Each session you start from a clean slate, and at first I found that charming, then merely annoying.
+Lately I think it hides something more serious.

 The Goldfish Problem

 LLMs are stateless.
-They learn during training, store everything in their weights, and then... that's it.
-What you tell them now doesn't become part of who they are.
-It's like talking to someone with permanent anterograde amnesia.
+They learn during training, store everything in their weights, and then they freeze.
+What you tell them in a session never becomes part of who they are.
+Talking to one feels like working alongside a colleague with permanent anterograde amnesia: brilliant for an hour, blank by morning.

 Two Ways to Remember